Working From Home Stronger Than Ever, Practically the New Norm

 0:00

-It was a largely untried business concept before the 2020 COVID-19 pandemic, but now, working from home has become a revolution, touted as the new normal, the new hybrid, and the future of the office.
+It was a largely untried business concept before the 2020 COVID-19 pandemic, but now working from home has become a revolution, touted as the new normal, the new hybrid, and the future of the office.

 “Working from home is dominating our lives,” said Stanford University economics professor and researcher Nicholas Bloom.
 “The office will survive, but working from home post-COVID should be what we look forward to.”

-For example, in a June 2020 Stanford University study, Bloom found that 42 percent of the U.S. workforce was working from home full time just as a way to combat the pandemic.
+For example, in a June 2020 Stanford University study, Bloom found that 42 percent of the U.S. workforce was working from home full-time just as a way to combat the pandemic.

-But once the pandemic and several recurrences subsided, a new 2023 study authored by Bloom titled “The Evolution of Work from Home” revealed that 28 percent of U.S. workers were entrenched fully or in a hybrid manner working from home.
+But once the pandemic and several recurrences subsided, a 2023 study authored by Bloom titled “The Evolution of Work from Home” revealed that 28 percent of U.S. workers were entrenched fully or in a hybrid manner working from home.

 Realtor K.D.
-Simmons Monteith, for example, is one.
+Simmons Monteith is one.

 Monteith, a broker associate with Realty One Group Freedom in Greenville, South Carolina, has been helping buyers and sellers with their property acquisition and disposition needs since the beginning of the pandemic.